Expanding Trauma-Informed System of Care Practices in Maine: A Partnership with Juvenile Justice, Families, and Youth

-Youth MOVE Maine (YMM) - Youth Motivating Others through Voices of Experience, Maine’s chapter of Youth MOVE National – is a statewide, regionally based youth and young adult-driven program dedicated to ensuring that all young people have a say in the decisions that impact their lives.
-YMM supports young people’s efforts to improve policies that impact them, build skills for youth-adult partnerships and take leadership in raising awareness that makes a difference in others’ lives and in their communities.
+Youth MOVE Maine is a regionally based statewide youth and young adult driven program dedicated to ensuring that all young people have a say in the decisions that impact their lives.

 Youth Court is a system that allows young people who have violated the law to be held accountable by their peers.
 Trained youth community volunteers act as advocates and judges using the restorative justice framework to create an agreement for all.

-Thrive in partnership with the Department of Corrections, Division of Juvenile Justice Services, created the Community Outreach Specialist (COS) position to support families with youth, between the ages 12-20, who are currently involved with the Juvenile Justice Services, and experiencing mental health challenges.
-Community Outreach Specialists are not case managers but are individuals with similar lived experience as a parent or family member.
+Thrive in partnership with the Department of Corrections, Division of Juvenile Justice Services, created the Community Outreach Specialist (COS) position to support families with youth, between the ages 12-20, who are currently involved with the Juvenile Justice Services